-Scope

 (1) France Area

-for the Net Zero trajectory

-CEMENT

-ENTITY: CRÉDIT AGRICOLE CIB

-Cement production emits 8% of global greenhouse gases, and is one of the highest-emitting industrial activities(1).
+CEMENT ENTITY: CRÉDIT AGRICOLE CIB Cement production emits 8% of global greenhouse gases, and is one of the highestemitting industrial activities(1).
 Emissions from the cement value chain are concentrated in the production of clinker and cement.
 About 50% of these emissions come from the chemical process of decarbonation of limestone during calcination.
 The other two main sources of emissions are the firing of limestone and clay ("clinkerisation") during the clinker production phase, and the mixing and grinding of materials during the production of cement.
 The industry is now exploring various decarbonisation levers.
-On the one hand, it is a question of reducing CO_2 emissions during the production of clinker, in particular by using other types of materials (low CO_2 content clinker), by reducing energy emissions (electrification, use of hydrogen), or by deploying $CCUS^{(2)}$ type technologies.
-On the other hand, in addition to these emissions linked to the production of clinker, the challenge is also to reduce the CO_2 emissions linked to the production of cement, with in particular a drop in the clinker-to-cement ratio.
+On the one hand, it is a question of reducing CO2 emissions during the production of clinker, in particular by using other types of materials (low CO2 content clinker), by reducing energy emissions (electrification, use of hydrogen), or by deploying CCUS(2) type technologies.
+On the other hand, in addition to these emissions linked to the production of clinker, the challenge is also to reduce the CO2 emissions linked to the production of cement, with in particular a drop in the clinker-to-cement ratio.
 By 2030, according to the IEA NZE 2050 scenario, the two main decarbonisation levers are the reduction of the clinker-to-cement ratio and changes in the energy mix, including the use of alternative fuels.
 Over the 2030-2050 period, CCUS(2) type technologies, still in the development phase today, will be responsible for most of the reduction in emissions.

-ELENA BURDYKINA

-Sustainable Finance Sector Manager Crédit Agricole CIB
+ELENA BURDYKINA Sustainable Finance Sector Manager Crédit Agricole CIB

 " Our goal is to encourage our cementproducing customers to make ambitious commitments, and to continue to support them in their efforts to reduce their CO2 emissions.
-We will then be able to support them in the deployment of the various decarbonisation levers in the sector such as the substitution of clinker, the reduction of the use of fossil fuels, the improvement of energy efficiency, or the development of CCUS-type technologies2.
+We will then be able to support them in the deployment of the various decarbonisation levers in the sector such as the substitution of clinker, the reduction of the use of fossil fuels, the improvement of energy efficiency, or the development of CCUS-type technologies..
 Crédit Agricole is committed to supporting its cement-producing customers in the decarbonisation of their businesses.
 Crédit Agricole's strategy to support the reduction of greenhouse gas emissions in the cement production sector is based on various levers to be activated.
 The main lever consists of engaging in close dialogue with our cement-producing customers in order to encourage them to set ambitious decarbonisation targets relating to their Scopes 1 and 2 gross carbon intensity.
 Most cement manufacturers now actually set decarbonisation targets on their net carbon intensity, thus considering the use of alternative fuels (example: combustion of plastic waste) as a lever for decarbonisation.
 At the same time, Crédit Agricole will continue to support its customers to support them in the massive investments required to decarbonise their businesses.
-These two levers are in line with our ongoing desire to support customers committed in the transition.
-It is on the combined activation of these levers that our commitment to cement production is based today: reduce by 20% our gross financed emissions per ton produced, scopes 1 & 2, by 2030.
-This target actually comprises 3 components: -20% minimum of gross emission intensity in Scopes 1 & 2 between 2020 and 2030 in cement production (from 671 kgCO2e/t to 537 kgCO2e/t) Close dialogue with our customers to encourage them to set ambitious gross intensity targets
+These two levers are in line with our desire to support customers committed to the transition in the transition.
+It is on the combined activation of these levers that our commitment to cement production is based today: reduce by 20% our gross -20% minimum of gross emission intensity in Scopes 1 & 2 between 2020 and 2030 in cement production (from 671 kgCO2e/t to 537 kgCO2e/t) with our customers to encourage them to set We are committed to reviewing our target in 2025 to take into account the changing objectives of our cement-producing customers.

-based on customer commitments

-Commitment to revise

-the target in 2025

-We are committed to reviewing our target in 2025 to take into account the changing objectives of our cement-producing customers.

 The chosen target is ambitious in several respects: